rsv-code/mule-key/README.md

 | Mac OS              | [mule-key-1.0.0.dmg](https://github.com/rsv-code/mule-key/releases/download/v1.0/mule-key-1.0.0.dmg)                 |
 | Windows             | [mule-key-1.0.0.exe](https://github.com/rsv-code/mule-key/releases/download/v1.0/mule-key-1.0.0.exe)                 |

+## Running
+If you installed with one of the prebuilt binaries, then you can just launch the app from the main menu, desktop ... however you normally run an app.
+Mule-key can save keys and it does to a file called mule-key-config.json.
+On most system this file is saved to your home directory.
+The file is saved as pretty-print JSON and you can manually copy it or contents to share key info with others if you like.

 ## Building
 You can build from source with maven.